-These two Councils consist of three members - Isao Matsumoto, President, Hidero Chimori, Outside Director and Tadanobu Nagumo, Outside Director.
-President Matsumoto serves as the chairperson of each of these Councils.
+These two Councils consist of five members - Tadanobu Nagumo, Outside Director, Peter Kenevan, Outside Director, Fukuko Inoue, Outside Director, Keita Nakagawa, Outside Director, and Katsumi Azuma, President.
+Outside Director Nagumo serves as the chairperson of each of these Councils.

-- Supplemental Principle 4-11-1 【Balance, diversity and scale for the Board of Directors, and policies and procedures for election of the Directors】 - 1.
-We take into consideration the diversity at the balance of knowledge / experience / ability, gender and internationality of the members of the entire Board of Directors in establishing selection criteria and skill matrix for Dbirectors. - 2.
+- Supplemental Principle 4-11-1 [Balance, diversity and scale for the Board of Directors, and policies and procedures for election of the Directors] - 1.
+We take into consideration the diversity at the balance of knowledge / experience / ability, gender and internationality of the members of the entire Board of Directors in establishing selection criteria and skill matrix for Directors. - 2.
 The Company Director candidates who are not Audit and Supervisory Committee are nominated by the Board of Directors on the basis of reports from the Officer Nomination Council, a majority of the member shall be independent Outside Directors, in accordance with the preceding Paragraph. - 3.
 The Company Director candidates who are Audit and Supervisory Committee are nominated by the Board of Directors after agreement by the Audit and Supervisory Committee on the basis of reports from the Officer Nomination Council, a majority of the member shall be independent Outside Directors, in accordance with the first Paragraph.

-Based on ROHM's Company Mission, which we have embraced since the Company's founding, we have identified the Board of Directors' skill set (including knowledge, experience and ability) required to achieve the ROHM Group's sustainable growth and enhance the Group's corporate value over the medium to long term.

-The areas of expertise where each Director is expected to provide useful advice and supervision are covered in the Notice of the 64th Ordinary General Meeting of Shareholders as the "Composition and Skill Matrix of the Board of Directors after the Appointment of Directors".
+Based on ROHM's Company Mission, which we have embraced since the Company's founding, we have identified the Board of Directors' skill set (including knowledge, experience and ability) required to achieve the ROHM Group's sustainable growth and enhance the Group's corporate value over the mid-to long-term.
+The areas of expertise where each Director is expected to provide useful advice and supervision are covered in the Notice of the 66th Ordinary General Meeting of Shareholders as the "Composition and Skill Matrix of the Board of Directors after the Appointment of Directors".

-• Supplemental Principle 4-11-2 【Situation of concurrent posts for Directors】 Directors devote the time required to execute their respective duties and, if they also serve as officers at other listed companies, they disclose their positions.
+• Supplemental Principle 4-11-2 [Situation of concurrent posts for Directors]

+Directors devote the time required to execute their respective duties and, if they also serve as officers at other listed companies, they disclose their positions.

-Please refer to the notice of the general shareholders meeting that published in our website for details.
+Please refer to the Notice of the 66th Ordinary General Meeting of Shareholders that published in our website for details.

-• Supplemental Principle 4-11-3 【Analysis and Evaluation of Effectiveness for the Board of Directors】 (Assessment procedure)
+•Supplemental Principle 4-11-3 [Analysis and Evaluation of Effectiveness for the Board of Directors] (Assessment procedure)

-At ROHM, a questionnaire survey is conducted for Officers to evaluate the effectiveness of the Board of Directors and the results of analysis and evaluation on the Board's effectiveness are reported to the Board.
-Based on such results, the Board discusses issues and measures to be taken in enhancing the Board's effectiveness, and it also exchanges views on its desired state and ways to further improve governance.
+At ROHM, a questionnaire survey is conducted for all Directors to evaluate the effectiveness of the Board of Directors, and the analysis and evaluation on the Board's effectiveness are reported to the Board based on the analysis and evaluation of third-party evaluation using an external organization (from FY2023, in addition to analysis and evaluation of survey results, support will be expanded to include setting and reviewing survey items and using and tabulating web systems to further ensure objectivity.).
+Based on analysis and evaluation results, the Board discusses issues and measures to be taken in enhancing the Board's effectiveness, and it also exchanges views on its desired state and ways to further improve governance.

 (Questionnaire topics)